ByteFight-GT/documentation/docs/source/engine/running.rst

 returns the actions they want to play and the board is mutated as such.
 If the game has not ended the board is copied and sent to
 Player B's process, so on and so forth.
 During Player A's execution Player B's process is paused so as not to take up resources, and the same is true vice versa.

+Note that there are issues having individual processes understand what classes imported in other processes are.
+This is because Linux has shared parent process-child process memory space and Windows does not, thus reimporting and ``importlib`` and ``sys.modules`` dependency wrangling is often necessary, see the code for more.

 Map Generation
 --------------